 But, what if you are to choose between two legendary classics from both well-known brands?

-Both guitars are known to be big models and have great reputation from each brands.
+Both guitars are known to be big models and have a great reputations from each brand.

 While it may seem like comparing apples to oranges, one can’t help but wonder which wonder guitar outshines the other.

 First introduced in 1942, Gibson’s top-selling acoustic guitar, Gibson J-45, has made its mark on the music industry.
 Now with different variations along the years, the J-45 Standard still remains steadfast and iconic.
 Dubbed by Gibson as “The Workhorse”, the J-45 gets the job done and always leaves its users more than satisfied.

 Belonging to Gibson’s dreadnought “jumbo” line, the J45 is known for its round-shoulder and full, warm bass.
 With its top made from AA-grade Sitka spruce and back and sides from pattern grade Honduras mahogany, the J-45 produces its classic warm bass and outstanding projection.
 Aside from excellent tone woods, the J-45 features Nickel Grover Rotomatic Tuners which keeps the guitar’s precise and long-lasting tune.

 Let’s not forget the pleasing and attractive look of the famous J-45.
 One of its eye-catching detail is the pick guard that’s made of standard plain tortoise in a tear drop shape, which has been there since its original design in 1942.
 Handcrafted around the sound hole is the simple single-ring rosette featuring three-ply binding to complete the elegant look of the Gibson J-45.